useflyyer/flyyer-php/README.md

 // > https://flayyer.ai/v2/website-com/jwt-eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJwYXJhbXMiOnsiX19pZCI6ImplYW5zLTEyMyJ9LCJwYXRoIjoiXC9wYXRoXC90b1wvcHJvZHVjdCJ9.X8Vs5SGEA1-3M6bH-h24jhQnbwH95V_G0f-gPhTBTzE?__v=1618283086
 ```

-### Flayyer.io - Take control of everything
+### Flayyer.io

-As you probably realized, Flayyer.ai uses the [rules defined on your dashboard](https://flayyer.com/dashboard/_/projects) to decide how to handle every image based on path patterns, then fetches and analyse the website for variables and information to render the image.
-Let's say _"render images based on the content of this route"_.
+As you probably realized, Flayyer.ai uses the [rules defined on your dashboard](https://flayyer.com/dashboard/_/projects) to decide how to handle every image based on path patterns.
+It fetches and analyse your website for obtaining information and then rendering a content-rich image increasing the click-through-rate with no effort.
+Let's say _"FlayyerAI render images based on the content of this route"_.

-Flayyer.io instead requires you to explicitly declare template and variables for the images to render, giving you more control for customization.
-Let's say _"render an image with using this template and these explicit variables"_.
+Flayyer.io instead requires you to explicitly declare template and variables for the images to render, **giving you more control for customization**.
+Let's say _"FlayyerIO render an image using this template and these explicit variables"_.

 ```php
 $flayyer = new Flayyer("tenant", "deck", "template");